Understanding your organisation's attrition rate - Oak Engage

 Low attrition rates are something to work towards as they bring a whole host of benefits to your organisation, some of which are:

-• Improved Productivity: When employees are satisfied with their work environment and feel valued, they are more likely to be productive and committed to their work.
+• Improved productivity: When employees are satisfied with their work environment and feel valued, they are more likely to be productive and committed to their work.

-• Reduced Costs: High attrition rates result in increased recruitment and training costs whereas organisations with low attrition rates can use money that would have been spent on finding and training new employees and invest that into other areas of the business.
+• Reduced costs: High attrition rates result in increased recruitment and training costs whereas organisations with low attrition rates can use money that would have been spent on finding and training new employees and invest that into other areas of the business.

-• Increased Employee Morale: Low attrition rates indicate that employees feel valued and satisfied with their jobs.
+• Increased employee morale: Low attrition rates indicate that employees feel valued and satisfied with their jobs.
 This leads to increased employee morale, which can improve overall team performance and contribute to a positive company culture.

-• Better Customer Relationships: When employees are satisfied with their jobs, they are more likely to provide excellent customer service.
+• Better customer relationships: When employees are satisfied with their jobs, they are more likely to provide excellent customer service.
 This leads to better customer relationships and increased customer loyalty and positive word-of-mouth.

 • Competitive Advantage: When people stick with your company for a long time, it indicates that it’s a great place to work, which helps to attract top talent and gives your business a huge competitive advantage.